Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 This metric shows how many customers, out of all those that received an email, clicked on the content.
 This is essentially reporting on two things at once: how many customers opened an email and how many clicked.

 Why it matters: CTR measures overall campaign effectiveness combining deliverability and content performance.
-According to 2025 data, anything above 2% is considered strong across most industries.
+According to current benchmarks, anything above 2% is considered strong across most industries.

 13. Click-to-Open Rate

-While similar to the previous metric, this metric is calculated based on emails opened, not delivered.
+While similar to the previous metric, this metric is calculated based on emails opened rather than delivered.
 This means it better reflects the performance of the content of your email.

 Why it matters: CTOR isolates content performance from deliverability issues.
 A good CTOR typically ranges between 20% and 30%.